Nov 23, 2024

 by Nadia El-Yaouti | Nov 16, 2022

-Apple storefront Photo Source: Adobe Stock Image
+Apple logo displayed on a glass storefront with clouds reflecting in the background.
+Photo Source: Adobe Stock Image

 Tech Giant Apple is facing a class action lawsuit because of its alleged misleading user privacy standards and the way in which they track users and their data.